damiandrzewicz/moderndev-blog/src/courses/001-back-to-basics/001-fundamentals/003-bits-bytes.md

 ---

 ::: info
-Everything in your C++ program — from integers to text — is eventually represented as bits: 1s and 0s.
+Everything in your C++ program, from integers to text, is represented as bits: 1s and 0s.
 :::

 This post explains how fundamental C++ types are stored and interpreted in memory, how endianness affects them, and why understanding representation matters when debugging, optimizing, or working close to the hardware.

 ::: details What you'll learn in 10 minutes

-- [ ] Bits, bytes, nibbles, and words — and why a byte isn’t always 8 bits[^charbit]
+- [x] Bits, bytes, nibbles, and words — and why a byte isn’t always 8 bits[^charbit]
-- [ ] How signed/unsigned integers are represented (two’s complement) and where undefined behavior lurks
+- [x] How signed/unsigned integers are represented (two’s complement) and where undefined behavior lurks
-- [ ] How endianness impacts binary I/O, networking, and file formats — plus modern C++ helpers
+- [x] How endianness impacts binary I/O, networking, and file formats — plus modern C++ helpers
-- [ ] How floating point really stores numbers and why 0.1 + 0.2 ≠ 0.3
+- [x] How floating point really stores numbers and why `0.1 + 0.2 ≠ 0.3`
-- [ ] How text is bytes with meaning: ASCII, UTF-8/16/32, and practical tips
+- [x] How text is bytes with meaning: ASCII, UTF-8/16/32, and practical tips
-- [ ] Bitwise operations and modern **bit** tools for fast, clear code
+- [x] Bitwise operations and modern **bit** tools for fast, clear code

 :::